 If you are worried about any of the qualities above, do not panic.
 You can always make them an area of focus during your Dental Assistant training.

-The Dental Assistant training at Dorsey Schools in Michigan can help you prepare for your new career in just one year!
+The Dental Assistant training at Dorsey College in Michigan can help you prepare for your new career in just one year!
 During the Dental Assistant program, students have the opportunity to learn various skills.
 Some of those skills include administrative dental office procedures and electronic health records.
 Students will also cover dental anatomy and physiology, and terminology.
 The Dental Assistant program also introduces students to dental materials, preventative oral care, two-handed and four-handed chairside assisting.
 Radiography, sterilization, instrumentation, pharmacology, dental specialties and laboratory procedures are also introduced.
-Completion of the Dorsey Schools Dental Assistant program is designed to prepare students to challenge two components of a national certification exam.
+Completion of the Dorsey College Dental Assistant program is designed to prepare students to challenge two components of a national certification exam.
 An externship component is included at the end of the program, which allows students to apply the knowledge and skills learned in the program in an actual occupational setting.
 Contact us today to learn how you can begin training to become a Dental Assistant!